5 Ways to Build Trust with Challenging Coaching Clients

 I have mentioned the importance of being consistent more than once before.
 It is the foundation of a trusting, stable, and successful coaching relationship.
 What all clients have in common is that they seek change in their lives.

 However, change is often best accomplished against a steady and dependable backdrop of support and guidance that make clients feel secure and confident.
 In a sense, they are able to change most effectively in an environment that is controlled as much as possible.

 So, avoid surprises, or keep it to a minimum just for the purpose of testing the client’s potential by challenging their boundaries once in a while.

-Trust is the cornerstone quality of any successful client-coach partnerships.
+Of all these qualities, trust is the cornerstone of any successful client-coach partnerships.
 Some clients may have qualities and circumstances that make developing a trusting and stable professional relationship challenging.

 However, with just a few principles a good coach can make challenging coaching clients feel more secure, build reasonable expectations, and increase confidence and commitment through the first few wins.

 As such, how to help others effectively becomes easier and more likely to achieve a positive outcome, even with the most difficult coaching clients.